 Management and system designers should consult with the Compliance Officer during the development and implementation stages of branchless banking products and services.

 This level of involvement will help decrease bank's compliance risk and may prevent the need to delay deployment or redesign programs that do not meet regulatory requirements.

-4.4 Internal Auditors
+5.4 Internal Auditors

-FI's Internal Auditors are responsible to ensure adherence to the policies and the operational guidelines.
+FI's Internal Auditors are responsible to ensure adherence to the policies, rules, regulations and operational guidelines.

 Internal Auditors need to work as the eyes and ears of the BOD.
-They need to incorporate risk-based review of critical branchless banking processes to ensure that operational guidelines are followed and should escalate significant exceptions to the Audit Committee of the BOD.
+They need to incorporate risk-based review of critical branchless banking processes to ensure that the policies, rules, regulations and the operational guidelines are followed and should escalate significant exceptions to the Audit Committee of the BOD.
 They are also responsible to form a view on the outsourced activities by taking appropriate direct or third party audits of the same as mandated under relevant outsourcing agreements.

-5 Agents-assisted Banking
+6 Agents-Assisted Banking

-The true power of branchless banking cannot be unleashed until some trusted third parties are not involved in performing some of the activities that are traditionally performed in bank branches by bank staff.
+The true power of branchless banking cannot be unleashed until some trusted third parties are involved in performing some of the activities that are traditionally performed in bank branches by bank staff.
 Use of the word agent in this context does not include third party service providers who provide certain technical services to banks, such as provision of transaction processing system.
-For the purpose of these guidelines we distinguish between agents and service providers.
-Though the term 'agent' in this context does not include third party technology service providers, there is no restriction on a third party technology service provider to become a basic banking agent provided it meets the criteria for becoming an agent.
+However, there is no restriction on a third party technology service provider to become a branchless banking agent provided it meets the criteria for becoming an agent.

-5.1 Role of Agents
+6.1 Role of Agents

-Agents may perform any or all of the following functions depending on the agency agreement and agent type as detailed in the following sections.
+Agents may perform any or all of the following functions depending on the agency agreement and agent type as detailed in the following sections;

-- Opening of BB Accounts (Level 1 accounts only). - Cash in / Cash out. - Bills Payments.
-(Both from registered BB customers as well as from walk-in customers of any utility company). - Loan disbursement / Repayment Collection.
-(Without involving into loan marketing/ approval functions).
+- Opening of BB Accounts (Level 1 accounts only). - Cash in / Cash out for BB accounts. - Bills Payments (Both from registered BB customers as well as from walk-in customers (through cash) of any utility company). - Loan disbursement / Repayment Collection (Without involving into loan marketing/approval functions).